rianadon/node-red-contrib-sprinkler/README.md

 Another important function of the program is to act as a message bus, which simplifies wiring inside node-red.
 Whenever a zone is turned on or off, the **zone-timer** or **zone-out** node will send a message to change the zone over the program's message bus.
 The **zone-in** node will listen for these messages and send the appropriate message to connected nodes.

-Below is a depiction of the messages sent to and from the program node internally.

 ![Visual representation of how messages are routed](./screenshots/bigdiagram.svg)

+Above is a depiction of the messages sent to and from the program node internally.
+The tick connection to **zone-timer** is in dashed style as tick messages are not used for operation, but rather for updating the node's status displayed in the Node-RED editor.